yale-swe/f22-yalenav/server/README.md

 Simple: each file in the `routes` module corresponds to the call a user makes as they play around with our app.
 Here, the [Express](https://expressjs.com/) does a lot of the heavy-lifting.

-Given that some of the routs ultimately rely on third-party APIs, our system caches the data in our DB.
+Given that some of the routes ultimately rely on third-party APIs, our system caches the data in our DB.
 You'll notice that for some of the routes (e.g. `buildings`), we add a check before the route walks over to our DB.
 This ensures that the API's data has already been fetched and stored – especially helpful during development (e.g. when making changes to our schema), or running the app locally.

 ### 🤖 Schema (`models`)